haberdashPI/Weber.jl/docs/src/extend.md

 they should generally have some default behavior for all `ExpEvent` objects, so it is easy to call the method on any event a watcher moment receives.

+### Event Timing

+To specify event timing, you must define a `time` method for your custom event.
+You can simply store the time passed to [`poll_events`](@ref) in your custom event, or, if you have more precise timing information for your hardware you can store it here.
+Internally, the value returend by `time` is used to determine when to run the next moment when a prior moment triggers on the event.

 ### Custom Key Events

 One approach, if you are implementing events for a hardware input device, is to